Archive for category Author: Ray Balkwill

 A Picture of Devon || Ray Balkwill

-Posted by henry in Author: Ray Balkwill, Publisher: Halsgrove, Series: A Picture of, Subject: Devon on October 6, 2008
+Posted by Henry in Author: Ray Balkwill, Publisher: Halsgrove, Series: A Picture of, Subject: Devon on Oct 6, 2008

 It’s a good many years now since Ray Balkwill was first recommended to me as a good local artist in the South Devon area.
 At the time, he was unpublished and it’s been gratifying to see a number of books appear with his name on, including Halsgrove’s Ray Balkwill’s Exe Estuary, which exclusively featured his paintings.